Otto Strasser

-Otto Johann Maximilian Strasser (also Straßer, see ß; 10 September 1897 – 27 August 1974) was a German politician and an early member of the Nazi Party.
-Otto Strasser, together with his brother Gregor Strasser, was a leading member of the party's more radical wing, whose ideology became known as Strasserism, and broke from the party due to disputes with the dominant Hitlerite faction.
+Otto Johann Maximilian Strasser (Otto Straßer; 10 September 1897 – 27 August 1974) was a German politician and an early member of the Nazi Party.
+While his older brother Gregor led the party's northern group, Otto served as its primary theoretician.
+Through their main publishing house, the Kampfverlag, they promoted an ideology based on Nazism, that later became known as Strasserism, which sought to replace capitalist private property with a medieval-style system of "hereditary fiefs" (Erblehen).
+Otto broke from the party due to disputes with the dominant Hitlerite faction.
 He formed the Black Front, a group intended to split the Nazi Party and take it from the grasp of Hitler.
 During his exile and World War II, this group also functioned as a secret opposition group.

-Biography
+Historian Hans Mommsen has commented that Otto Strasser was "in most respects" the intellectual superior of his brother Gregor.
+Peter Stachura argues that the concept of so-called left-wing "Strasserism," and Gregor's image as a principled "socialist" martyr, were largely fabricated by Otto in his writings.

+Life and career

 Early life and World War I

 Born at Bad Windsheim, Strasser was the son of a Catholic judicial officer who lived in the Upper Bavarian market town of Geisenfeld.
 Strasser took an active part in World War I (1914–1918).
 On 2 August 1914, he joined the Bavarian Army as a volunteer.
 He rose through the ranks to lieutenant and was twice wounded.

 Freikorps and SPD (1919–1920)

-He returned to Germany in 1919, where he served in the Freikorps that in May 1919 put down the Bavarian Soviet Republic, which was organized on the principles of workers' councils.
+Strasser returned to Germany in 1919, where he served in the Freikorps that in May 1919 put down the Bavarian Soviet Republic, which was organized on the principles of workers' councils.
 About this time, he joined the Social Democratic Party.

-In 1920, he participated in the opposition to the Kapp Putsch.
-Still, he grew increasingly alienated from his party's reformist stance, particularly when it put down a workers' uprising in the Ruhr, and he left the party later that year.
+According to his own later accounts, he participated in the opposition to the Kapp Putsch in 1920.
+During this same period, Strasser was also actively associated with the right-wing Juniklub (June Club).
+Working alongside conservative revolutionary ideologue Arthur Moeller van den Bruck, Strasser became a regular contributor to the club's nationalist weekly Das Gewissen (The Conscience), a group that notably sympathized with the Kapp Putsch.
+Still, he allegedly grew increasingly alienated from his party's reformist stance, particularly when it put down a workers' uprising in the Ruhr, and he left the party later that year.

+Strasser received his doctorate in political science from the University of Würzburg in 1921.
+He then joined the Reich Ministry of Food and Agriculture in Berlin as an assistant advisor, where he worked until 1923 before moving into the private sector.
+Leveraging his World War I connections, he was hired by his former platoon leader, Count von Hertling, who directed the large spirits conglomerate Hünlich-Winkelhausen.
+Strasser shortly advanced to become the director of the company's Saxony branch and eventually served as the Count's right-hand man in Berlin.
+He became active in nationalist movements, publishing several political articles under the pseudonym "Ulrich von Hutten".